txoof/PaperPi/README.md

 Virtually all WaveShare E-Paper screens are now supported!

 * **WaveShare 7-Color displays are now fully supported**
-* HD IT8951 Screens support partial refresh, fast update and 8 bit grayscale
+* HD IT8951 Screens support partial refresh, fast update and 8 bit gray scale
 * 2 and 3 Color screens (b/c variants) are only supported in Black/White mode

 Most of the WaveShare screens that support 2/3 color output will also work with with the non-colored driver.
 Using the 1 bit driver can yield significantly better update speeds.
 For example: the `waveshare_epd.epd2in7b` screen takes around 15 seconds to update even when refreshing a 1 bit image, but can be run using the `waveshare_epd.epd2in7` module in 1-bit mode which takes less than 2 seconds to update.